 The Form of Service.-We do not prescribe a set form or order for public worship.
 A short order of service is usually better suited to the real spirit of worship.
 Long preliminaries should be avoided.
 The opening exercises should not, under any circumstances, consume time required for the preaching of the Word of God.

-The following are two suggestions for forms of service:
+Following are two suggested forms of service:

 Longer Order of Worship